Pulmonary Sarcoidosis

 What causes pulmonary sarcoidosis?

 Experts don't know what causes pulmonary sarcoidosis.
-They think that bacteria, viruses, or chemicals might trigger the disease.
+The disease is more common in people of African and Scandinavian descent.
+Some experts think that bacteria, viruses, or chemicals might trigger the disease.
 It may also be genetic.
-This means a person is more likely to develop sarcoidosis if someone in their close family has it.
 This is an active area of research.

 What are the symptoms of pulmonary sarcoidosis?

-Most people with sarcoidosis don't have symptoms and likely don't know they have the disease.
+Many people with sarcoidosis don't have symptoms.
+They likely don't know they have the disease.
 It can affect many organs, causing a variety of symptoms.
 Pulmonary sarcoidosis can reduce the amount of air the lungs can hold and cause lung stiffness.

 Symptoms may be a bit different for each person.
 Symptoms may include:

-Shortness of breath, which often gets worse with activity
+Shortness of breath that often gets worse with activity

 Dry cough that won't go away